 Diving is just one of the varied activities available in Anilao.
 Read here: Where to Stay in Anilao

 To get to Nasugbu from Manila, ride a bus from Buendia (DLT Bus) or Pasay (BSC Bus).
 The trip takes about 3-4 hours depending on the traffic and it’ll cost about 160 PHP.
 The vibes are so serene and relaxing.
 It’s really fun to go swimming and snorkeling.
 Pico Sands Hotel made our stay much better.

 MORE BATANGAS TOURIST SPOTS AND THINGS TO DO IN BATANGAS: FARMS AND SANCTUARIES

 Tourists can enjoy walking atop the Volcanic Rocks from the eruption of Taal Volcano.
 The hardened black lava became a bed for the trees already but the lava is still scary to imagine after seeing it face to face.

 In San Nicolas, Batangas you could also try the Bird Sanctuary around the area to see the beautiful Philippine megapode and Little Egret.

 16. MILEA BEE FARM

-If you want to learn and immerse yourself in a bee farm, Milea Bee Farm is right for you.
+If you want to learn and immerse yourself in a bee farm, Milea Bee Farm is one of the best things to do in Batangas.
 The guides are really knowledgeable about everything about bees and surely you’ll learn a few things from them.
 You can also try their raw honey fresh from the bees.
-One of their tours, Beesita sa Bukid costs about 250 PHP per person for 1 hr and 30 mins.
+One of their tours, Beesita sa Bukid costs about 250 PHP per person for 1 hour and 30 mins.